 Amount.
-For first 20 years of service, 35/80 of base pay.
-For each year in excess of 20, an additional 1/80 is added up to a maximum of 45/80 of base pay for 30 or more years of service.
-In addition, and not subject to the above maximum, for each year over 25, a benefit of 1/2% of base pay is added to the benefit.
-(The additional benefit is not subject to the post retirement adjustment provisions.)
+For first 20 years of service, 31.8/80 of base pay.
+For the 21st year, an additional 1/80 is added and for each year in excess of 21 an additional 2/80 is added up to a maximum of 40.8/80 of base pay for 25 or more years of service.
 Pay Used For Plan Purposes.
-"Base pay" means the salary of a first grade fireman.
+"Base pay" means the salary of a first class patrolman with 16 years of service.

-Disability Retirement.
+Disability Retirement

 Eligibility.
-Disabled to the extent that no longer able to perform the duties of a fireman before being eligible for age & service retirement.
+Permanently disabled to the extent that no longer able to perform the duties of a police officer before being eligible for age & service retirement.